 This course serves as an introduction to the theoretical background of international relations and politics.
-Delegates will examine a range of historical topics about international relations in trade, finance, and political institutions which it is possible to explore the behaviour of states of international organisations.
+Delegates will examine a range of historical topics about international relations in trade, finance, and political institutions which helps explore the behaviour of states of international organisations.

 About This Programme